 - This is one of the most magnificent of the early maps and it was published in Cologne in 1572.
-All the famous landmarks can be seen many similar to the way they are today. - We see the Grand Canal snaking down under the Rialto bridge to St Mark's Square and the Molo.
-We can see the canals of Venice reminding us that it is a city built on a lagoon to protect the inhabitants from marauding Huns.
-It is a city of 118 small islands joined by over 400 bridges. - The city was the capital of the Republic of Venice for over a thousand years, from 697 to 1797.
-It became a very wealthy city, a major financial and sea power during the Middle Ages and Renaissance and an important center of commerce especially silk, grain, and spice.
+All the famous landmarks can be seen many similar to the way they are today. - The city was the capital of the Republic of Venice for one thousand one hundred years, from 697 to 1797.
+It became a very wealthy city, a major financial and sea power during the Middle Ages and Renaissance and an important center of commerce-especially silk, grain, and spice.
+From the 13th century to the end of the 17th is was one of the most important centres of Italian art.
+It was an important stop on the Grand Tour and was known by British aristocrats as the "locus of decadent Italianate allure" (Bruce Redford, Venice and the Grand Tour, Yale University Press: 1996, p.
+6).

-'We can view all islands in the Venetian Lagoon and the city's architectural landmarks.
+• 'We can view all islands in the Venetian Lagoon and the city's architectural landmarks.
 St. Mark's Square and Basilica, the Old Library and Doge's Palace stand out at the heart of Venice.
 The numerous ship-building facilities are visible on the right.
 Small islands around the city are also shown and labeled.
 Notable among them are San Giorgio, home to a beautiful Palladian church and monastery, and the island of Murano, a renowned center for the local glass industry.
 The Grand Canal and harbour are embellished with ships, boats and gondolas."
 [1].